vmware-tanzu/community-edition/docs/designs/2717-produce-tce-specific-releases.md

 Succeeded
 ```

-Then looking at the new images.yaml, you can see that the original `tce/cert-manager` package is now mapped to `tce/packages/foobar`.
+Looking at the new images.yaml, you can see that the original `tce/cert-manager` package is now mapped to `tce/packages/foobar`.

 ```yaml
 ---